“We don’t live under a normal world; we live under a power law,” says Peter Thiel in his book Zero to One.

 If proponents of open borders and global economic consolidation are able to push back against the recent wave of nationalistic reactionary forces, we can expect the movement of capital and labour to intensify, allowing it to settle to where it is needed the most.
 The result will be a further reduction in input costs and a dramatic increase in profits for monopolistic firms.

-Is there anything to constrain these wealthy and powerful individuals from dominating the world – not only in monetary terms but also their ability to exert influence in government and irrevocably transform our culture?
+Is there anything that can constrain these wealthy and powerful individuals and organizations from dominating the world?
+And not only in monetary terms, but also in their ability to exert influence in state policy and irrevocably transform our culture?

 What happens when a major firm or institution collapses?
 The effects could be devastating when contemplating how power law distributions work.